9 Market Square, Kirkby Lonsdale, LA6 2AN | 01524 272299

 Askham, Penrith, CA10 2PG | 01931 712187

-Tracey and Simon Perryman run the grocery shop which has a deli counter, they serve hot food too.
+Tracey and Simon Perryman run busy village shop which has a deli counter, they serve hot food too.
 Enjoy a cup of freshly brewed tea or coffee at one of the little tables in the window and watch the world go by (slowly).
-Askham is one of Cumbria’s prettiest villages with its lovely green, flanked by little cottages, ancient farmsteads and two nice pubs.
-Up on Askham Common there are the beautiful wild Fell ponies, great walks on the Common start at the top of the village.
-Askham Hall is just down the road, a luxury hotel with a café in an old cowshed and fascinating gardens to walk round.
-There’s also an open-air swimming pool in Askham.
+Askham is one of Cumbria?s prettiest villages with its lovely green, flanked by little cottages.
+Askham Hall is just down the road, a luxury hotel with a caf? in an old cowshed and fascinating gardens to walk round.
+There?s also an open-air swimming pool in Askham.

 Norbrock House, Bampton, CA10 2RQ | 01931 713351

 Olivia Abbott, Graham Uney and their dog Bert, run the shop and tearoom.?
 The shop sells a very good range of food from local producers, meat and pies, beers and wines, dairy, eggs, Bampton Bathworks skincare products and even toffee vodka from Kin.?
 There?s an informal spot for a cuppa at the table in the shop or the very pleasant Tearoom next to the shop with an open fire in winter.?
 All the food is homemade and delicious.
 Our preserves are used in the tearoom and are for sale in the shop.? ?Olivia and Graham also have two B&B rooms.?
 Graham makes a great breakfast and our marmalades and jam are there for the toast.